jonathanpotter/k8s-mini-lab/README.md

 ## Exercise 3 - Authenticate to CaaS
 Authenticate to Ford's CaaS platform with `oc`.

 You have been granted temporary access to an environment on Ford's CaaS platform.
 You can login with your CDSID and password.
+Then target the `devenablement-dev` project.

 ```
 oc login https://api.caas.ford.com
 # Your username
 # Your password

-# Check that you are targeting the devenablement-dev project.
-You should see an "*".
+# Target the devenablement-dev project.
+You will see an "*" next to project you are currently targeting.
+oc project devenablement-dev
 oc projects
 ```